cmacrae/emacs/README.md

 - [X Widgets](https://www.emacswiki.org/emacs/EmacsXWidgets) (Webkit) support
 - [libvterm](https://github.com/akermu/emacs-libvterm)
 - Patched window role to work nicely with [yabai](https://github.com/koekeishiya/yabai)
-- *IN PROGRESS* Patched frame to hide window decorations (current patches around the internet brake child frame role)
+- Patched frame to hide window decorations

 ## Usage
 To use this flake on your system, add it to your configuration inputs & overlays.